-The first Tuesday of every month is our day to donate casseroles to Our Daily Bread.
-It’s simple: pick up a casserole pan in the school lobby, make it at home & freeze it, and then bring it in during drop-off the first Tuesday of each month.
+We are grateful for all the families who donate casseroles to Our Daily Bread.
+It’s simple: pick up a casserole pan in the school lobby, make it at home & freeze it, and then bring it in during drop-off on the date indicated.

-- 2 packages hot dogs (cut into bite-sized pieces) – NO PORK hot dogs – all beef hot dogs only, please!
+- 2 – packages hot dogs (cut into bite-sized pieces) – NO PORK hot dogs – all beef hot dogs only, please!

 - Cover with foil – no plastic wrap!

 The Cathedral of Mary Our Queen has partnered with the Cathedral of St. Charles Borromeo, in Gonaives, Haiti, in a partner-parish relationship.
 Through the Archdiocese of Baltimore’s Missions Office Haiti Project, we have joined more than 20 other parishes in partnering with a parish in our sister diocese in Haiti, the Archdiocese of Gonaives.
 Join us every fall for The Haiti Carnavale, an event where we come together as a school and parish community to celebrate the beginning of the school year and to host a fundraiser for our partner parish, St. Charles Borromeo, in Haiti.
 Learn more here.

-Every November the entire school participates with the parish in collecting food for the Immaculate Conception Church on Mosher St. In 2016 we made over 150 Thanksgiving dinners, plus a dozen bags of food for their food pantry.
+Every November the entire school participates with the parish in collecting food for the Immaculate Conception Church on Mosher St. Annually, we make over 150 Thanksgiving dinners, plus a dozen bags of food for their food pantry.

 Every December the entire school participates with the parish in collecting toys and other items for the Immaculate Conception Church on Mosher St. Hundreds of toys, hats, scarves, gloves, and goodies are collected to help complete people’s Christmas holiday.